 Fee to sit for the national credentialing examination.
 These costs are incurred in the Senior Year.

 - The Ohio State University has several University Administered Scholarships available for incoming students.
-Of particular interest is the National Buckeye Scholarship that allows out-of-state students to pay tuition at the in-state tuition rate.
+Of particular interest is the National Buckeye Scholarship that provides out-of-state students a scholarship of up to $12,500.

 - The Athletic Training program does not offer scholarships for incoming students.
 There are several AT program scholarships for which students become eligible once enrolled in the BSAT of the major.
 A total of approximately $11,000 in Athletic Training scholarships is awarded annually, but the value of scholarships awarded varies with the performance of our investment portfolio.